 Jon Morrow built a list of 13,000 email subscribers by guest blogging.

+Guest blogging can be an incredibly effective strategy, but it will only work if you can identify popular blogs within your niche that accept guest posts.
 On top of that, you need to ensure that you’re providing these blogs with great content that provides a unique perspective of things.

 We’ll cover how you can produce great content later, but first let’s look at how you can find some guest posting opportunities.